chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 ~~~~~

 The server_share value of this structure is a `PAKEShare`, which echoes
-back the PAKE algoritm chosen, the chosen client and server identity
+back the PAKE algorithm chosen, the chosen client and server identity
 values, and the server's PAKE message generated in response to the client's
 PAKE message.